Art-Sells/Arells/Build-Notes.md

 ## DIGITAL ASSET STORE

+- "Profile Name is Taken Error, and if Asset Name is taken"
 - NFTs = Digital Assets,
 - Connect Wallet = Connect Store,
 - Public Key = Address,
-- Private Key = (Do Not Show and Allow Outbound USDC Transfers, only Withdrawals to Banks)
+- Private Key = (Do Not Show and Allow Outbound USDC Transfers, only Withdrawals to Banks).
 - Make API Key Private

 ### Store (Default)